TheQuail13/vue-card-carousel/docs/README.md

   - title: Performant

     details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
-footer: Copyright © 2019 - Peter Mbanugo
+footer: Copyright © 2020 - TheQuail13
 ---

-### As Easy as 1, 2, 3